 - The ground is visible to the array from the point of intersection of the array’s slope projected to the ground, to the infinite horizon.

 With these assumptions the model for can be derived using a view or configuration factor.
 The view factor quantifies the fraction of diffuse reflected irradiance from one surface that impinges on a second surface .
+In the equation above for , the term is the view factor from surface , the ground, to surface , the module.

-Consider an infinite strip on the ground of differential width that is parallel to the array.
+To derive this model, consider an infinite strip on the ground of differential width that is parallel to the array.
 Denote the array’s face as , and the view factor from to as .
 The irradiance per unit length (W / m) reflecting from the strip is .
 The contribution to irradiance per unit length (W / m) on from reflected irradiance from is

 Let be a coordinate axis on the ground with origin under the lower, forward edge of the array, parallel to the rear-facing normal vector to the array, with negative direction toward the horizon behind the array.
 Consider to be the half-plane on the ground defined by , and to be the rear-facing side of an infinitely long strip of width above the half plane with edges parallel to the ground.
 The total irradiance on per unit area (W/m2) from irradiance reflected from is